What is Visual Discrimination and Why is it Important For Your Preschooler?

 In this post, we are going to address all things related to visual discrimination.
-It is our hope to give you a better understanding of the term, and provide you with ideas on how you can help your preschooler develop strong visual discrimination skills.
-This is important because these skills will be useful all throughout your child’s school-age years.
+It is our hope to give you a better understanding of the term and provide you with ideas on how you can help your preschooler develop strong visual discrimination skills.
+This is important because these skills will be useful throughout your child’s school-age years.

-Before we get started, are you curious what skills your preschooler needs to be practicing in order to be prepared for kindergarten?
+Before we get started, are you curious about what skills your preschooler needs to be practicing in order to be prepared for kindergarten?
 Be sure to grab a copy of our free checklist: The Ultimate Kindergarten Readiness Checklist.
 You can download your free copy here.

 What is Visual Discrimination?

 Before you can begin helping your preschooler develop his or her visual discrimination skills, you must first understand the meaning of the term.
 Once you understand the term, you can begin teaching the concept to your child.

 Visual discrimination is the ability to recognize the details in images around us.
 This includes identifying similarities and differences in the size, shape, color, and orientation of objects.